 When I was 15, I used to go to church and there was this lady who was like, ‘There’s this uni student that wants to do a shoot with you’.
 Her name was Constance, I did a shoot with her for her final year at uni.
 After I did that, I just did a whole bunch of stuff with uni students.

 I think it was that year, as well, Imogen from the Others agency found me on Instagram.
-I had, like, beads in my hair.
-She was like, ‘I’m doing this shoot’ and they were affiliated with Tyler, the Creator.
+I had beads in my hair.
+She said, ‘I’m doing this shoot’ and they were affiliated with Tyler, the Creator.
 I was like, ‘Yup, I’ll do it — count me in!’
 At the time, Unique wanted to sign me, but I wasn’t sure so I signed with the Others in 2016.

 Do you have a favourite local designer?